Getting Started - PhantomJS or SlimerJS

-- Concurrent Users Per Location: Number of users that will execute in parallel in each region selected.
+- Total Virtual Users: Number of users that will execute in parallel.
 Each user will execute the PhantomJS script.

 - Test Length: Select Iterations to have each client execute the scenario a set number of times regardless of how long it takes.
 Choose Duration if you want each client to continue executing the scenario for a set amount of time (in minutes).